 During his PhD, Manuel worked on understanding and predicting how bacteria can gather information from the environment to respond accordingly, allowing cells to survive in an ever-changing world.

-As a Schmidt Science Fellow, Manuel has pivoted into evolutionary biology working in the Petrov Lab at Stanford University.
-Manuel plans to tackle the problem of convergent evolution at the molecular scale by understanding why organisms seem to find the same solutions for a particular challenge through entirely different routes.
+As a Schmidt Science Fellow, Manuel pivoted into evolutionary biology working in the Petrov Lab at Stanford University.
+Manuel worked to tackle the problem of convergent evolution at the molecular scale by understanding why organisms seem to find the same solutions for a particular challenge through entirely different routes.
 This question is relevant to understanding how various microbial pathogens can evolve antibiotic resistance through different genetic paths.

 Manuel believes that understanding evolution is of fundamental and practical interest with evolution being at the core of many pressing problems, ranging from cancer to antibiotic resistance to zoonotic diseases.
 He also believes that a physics-like mindset can help us uncover the dynamics natural populations follow, potentially helping us design strategies against the evolution pathogens.